Introduction

 Funding

 Each year, the Provost’s Office plans to provide partial, temporary salary support to hire spouses/partners of tenure-system faculty for recruitment or retention purposes.
-The amount typically provided by the Provost’s Office is 50% of the base salary up to $40,000.
+The amount typically provided by the Provost’s Office is 50% of the base salary floor of a Lecturer, per Article 26 of the MSP collective bargaining agreement.
 This subvention will be provided for three years only.
 All appointments under the Partner Employment Program will be subject to the availability of funding.

 Instructions for the Partner Employment Program are as follows:

-- With consideration of funding, the Provost’s Office may ask the respective dean to prioritize requests.
+- In considering funding, the Provost’s office may ask the respective Dean to prioritize requests.
 In selecting which requests to support, the Provost’s Office will consider the following (unranked factors):

 - Strategic importance of recruiting the primary hire.